About the ethics review process

 Apply for a site specific assessment (SSA)

-After you apply for an ethics review in the ERM, you need to create an SSA application form so you can apply for governance authorisation.
+You can complete your ethics application at the same time as your SSA in ERM.
+After you apply for an ethics review in the ERM, you need to submit your SSA application form so you can apply for governance authorisation.

 Contact us